sfomuseum/go-embeddingsdb/README.md

 Two thing to note:

-1. This command creates a new SQLite database stored in `test.db`
+1. This command creates a new SQLite database stored in `test.db`.
+In-memory databases are not supported at this time (this is a bug).
 2. It creates the database for storing vector embeddings with 1152 dimensions.
 This is relevant for importing data in to the server (below).

 ### Import some data